cseanburns/electronic_resource_mgmt/lectures/01-the-erm-librarian.md

 2. What exactly is an electronic resource librarian?
-I like this basic question because, due to perhaps representations in the media (movies, TV shows, books) and the interactions we've had with librarians in our lifetimes, we all have pretty well-defined, whether or not accurate, images of what reference or cataloging librarians are.
+I like this basic question because, due to perhaps representations in the media (movies, TV shows, books) and the interactions we've had with librarians in our lifetimes, we all have pretty well-defined, whether accurate, images of what reference or cataloging librarians are.
 But what about an electronic resource librarian?
    This is something different, right?
 And it's not likely to be a position that's ever really captured and presented publicly.

 Keep this these questions in consideration when you read the material this week.